knightmoves-curriculum/advanced-c-sharp/README.md

 1. **API Documentation with Swagger**
     - Integrating Swagger for automatic API documentation and exploring advanced Swagger features.

+1. **Logging with ASP.NET Core**
+    - Implementing structured logging to capture important events and error information.

 1. **Improving API Performance with Caching**
     - Using caching techniques to improve the performance of frequently accessed data.